-Henrietta Dombrovskaya is a database researcher and developer with over 30 years of academic and industrial experience.
-She holds a Ph.D. in Computer Science from University of Saint Petersburg, Russia.
-She taught Database and Transaction theory at the University of Saint – Petersburg (Russia), as well as multiple database tuning classes for both beginners and advanced professionals.
+``` Henrietta Dombrovskaya is a database researcher and developer with over 35 years of academic and industrial experience.
+She holds a Ph.D. in Computer Science from the University of Saint Petersburg, Russia.
+At present she is

 Everything shall pass except Object-Relational Impedance Mismatch.
 Despite many years of research and development in this area, applications and databases still struggle with communication issues.
 An incompatibility of data models between object-oriented application code and a database engine causes multiple performance problems and triggers over-complicated application design.